By Cristan Williams

 Stevo: Oh, no, go right ahead.
 It’s… No, it’s fine.

 Brandy: You wanna be an individual, right?
 You look like you’re wearing a uniform.
 You look like a punk.
 That’s not rebellion.
 That’s fashion.

 Brandy: Rebellion happens in the mind.

 When was the last time anyone heard any of these radical “gender critical” TERFs speak about their own gender uniform?
-Noticing this glaring double standard, I dared to be critical this TERF gender hypocrisy.
+Noticing this glaring double standard, I dared to be critical of this TERF gender hypocrisy.
 I dared notice that that the below TERF opinion leaders share a similar cultural gender expression.

-Judging from the TERF response, apparently it’s only gender critical if the gender you’re being critical of is a trans person’s gender.
+Judging from the TERF response, apparently, it’s only gender critical if the gender you’re being critical of is a trans person’s gender.
 Instead of offering a critical analysis of in-group gender uniformity, TERFs instead chose to pretend that they were being targeted by the sexist fashion police.

 This TERF response is a beautiful example of the vapid intellectual hucksterism that is the TERF movement.
 What, exactly, does it mean to be gender critical of one’s own gender?
 Please point to a TERF who has obliterated their own gender identity and expression.

 How many TERF conventions, sites, speeches, presentations, pamphlets or books are dedicated to a TERF recounting the exact way they went about abolishing their own gender?
 After you’ve answered that, then ask yourself how many TERF conventions, sites, speeches, presentations, pamphlets or books are dedicated to a TERF shaming the bodies of trans people, misgendering us and denouncing trans people.